minsoopark/android-flasher/README.md

 # Flasher
-Flasher is a shell script generator which helps you to flash the Android factory image without removing user datas.
+Flasher is a shell script generator which helps you to flash the Android factory image without removing user data.

 You can use it instead of `flash-all.sh` or `flash-all.bat`.